vaibhav-research/iac-ml-conflict-prediction/README.md

 # iac-ml-conflict-prediction
-The first open-source ML framework for predictive conflict detection and concurrency optimization in Infrastructure-as-Code.
+This project explores how Machine Learning (ML) can improve state consistency and concurrency control in Infrastructure-as-Code (IaC) workflows.